rtgdk/sshearts/README.md

 1. I didn't know whether the profile picture should be saved in the database and should be picked up from facebook graph api.
 So I implemented both the scenario.
 After logging in, you would see 2 profile images - the left one is from graph api and the right one is from saved media picture.

+2. I didn't upload my app id and secret key to the repo since it's not safe to upload them on github.
+So I stored them on machine's environment variables and used them in the code(import os).
+Hope you can set up app id and secret in your environment variables too for successfully running the code)

-2. Run with DEBUG=False in production, to redirect AuthCanceled error (when user cancels the facebook app request) to the home page.
+3. Run with DEBUG=False in production, to redirect AuthCanceled error (when user cancels the facebook app request) to the home page.

-3. I could have used class based view to make it more easily extendable and reusable but the amount of http request to be implemented is too less so I used function based view instead.
+4. I could have used class based view to make it more easily extendable and reusable but the amount of http request to be implemented is too less so I used function based view instead.